-UTPUT regulation (OR), one of the central issues in coordination control for multi-agent systems (MASs), is to design a controller for each agent using interactions among agents such that the agent output can track the reference signal generated by the exosystem while preserving the closed-loop system stability.
+O UTPUT regulation (OR), one of the central issues in coordination control for multi-agent systems (MASs), is to design a controller for each agent using interactions among agents such that the agent output can track the reference signal generated by the exosystem while preserving the closed-loop system stability.
 Generally, the exosystem can be regarded as a virtual leader of the MAS, and OR in this sense has also been seen as an extension of the leader-following consensus problems ([1], [2]).
-OR has appealed to extensive attention from the research community in recent years ([3]-[11]).
+OR has appealed to extensive attention from the research community in recent years ([3], [4], [5], [6], [7], [8], [9], [10], [11]).
 In [3], for linear MASs with each agent having a distributed observer for the exosystem, a distributed state feedback controller with observers was proposed and sufficient conditions for ensuring OR were established.
-Then, the distributed controller with global information of communication topology in [3] was improved in [4] to a fully distributed adaptive controller over digraphs, and OR with asymptotical convergence in [3] was extended in [5] to the finite-time stable manner.
-Moreover, OR in the presence of actuator faults and DoS attacks was studied in [6].
-Note that the agent dynamic parameters in [3]-[6] are all assumed to be completely known.
-However, in reality, agents are easily subject to external disturbances and their parameters are commonly uncertain.
-For uncertain
+Then, the distributed controller with global information of communication topology in [3] was improved in [4] to a

-Manuscript received April 00, 2023; revised August 00, 2023.
-This work was supported in part by National Natural Science Foundation (NNSF) of China under Grant 61973183, 62173317, and in part by the Youth Creative Team Sci-Tech Program of Shandong Universities under Grant 2019KII007.
+Manuscript received 6 July 2023; accepted 8 August 2023.
+Date of publication 11 August 2023; date of current version 8 January 2024.
+This work was supported in part by the National Natural Science Foundation (NNSF) of China under Grant 61973183 and Grant 62173317, and in part by the Youth Creative Team Sci-Tech Program of Shandong Universities under Grant 2019KJI007.
+This brief was recommended by Associate Editor D. Luo.
+(Corresponding author: Cui-Qin Ma.)

-Jiashuo Liu and Cui-Qin Ma are with School of Mathematical Sciences, Qufu Normal University, Qufu 273165, Shandong, China (email: cuiqinma@amss.ac.cn).
+Jiashuo Liu and Cui-Qin Ma are with the School of Mathematical Sciences, Qufu Normal University, Qufu 273165, Shandong, China (e-mail: cuiqinma@ amss.ac.cn).

-Yun-Bo Zhao and Yu Kang are with Department of Automation, University of Science and Technology of China, Hefei 230052, China.
+Yun-Bo Zhao and Yu Kang are with the Department of Automation, University of Science and Technology of China, Hefei 230052, China.